 Taking an over-the-counter pain reliever such as ibuprofen can help reduce pain.

-Smoking can contribute to back pain and shortness of breath.
-Refrain from smoking or take steps to quit if you currently smoke.
+- Refrain from smoking or take steps to quit if you currently smoke.